 We advise that all authors please review several issues of our publication before submitting work.

 In addition to the general guidelines, specific guidelines apply but will vary depending on the section of the magazine that you are writing for, as well as whether you are submitting work to be considered for either online or print.
-For any section-specific questions, please contact the correct section editor.
+For any section-specific questions, please contact the relevant section editor.

 - Title: All submitted pieces must include a title.
 You may also include a subheading if applicable.